23 Mixed and Hierarchical Models

 23.1 Motivating examples

 Many regression problems involve data that comes from a random sample from a population (or that we at least treat as a random sample).
 But we are concerned with problems where the effects are random.
-Consider some examples.
+For instance, if the observations come in groups, perhaps the relationship is different for each group, and perhaps the groups can be seen as samples from a larger population.

 Example 23.1 (Small area estimation) A social scientist is constructing a map of poverty across the United States as part of a project to suggest government policies that might help low-income areas.
 The scientist wants to estimate the average income of individuals in every county in the US, and pays a polling company to conduct a large, representative national survey.
 Survey respondents indicate their county of residence and their income.